t1stm/nvfbc-v4l2/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for considering contributing to our project!
+Thank you for considering contributing to this project!

 The main goal you must follow is **to write clean code!**